 All too often, people and organisations communicate in a very “me to you” way, which whilst it might get short-term results if the volume of communication is large enough, fails to get quality, long-term engagement.

-But the thing about ‘scattering’ as an analogy is that the farmer, the seed and the land all work together to get the results they want.
+But the thing about ‘scattering’ as an analogy is that the farmer, the seed, and the land all work together to get the results they want.

 This is because humans, as social beings, love to belong to a bigger group.
-We also tend to want to live up the commitments we make, so when someone you are engaging is reminded of their identity as someone who has made some kind of commitment to you, they wish to be consistent to it (known as Commitment and Consistency).
+We also tend to live up to the commitments we make, so when someone you are engaging is reminded of their identity as someone who has made some kind of commitment to you, they wish to be consistent to it (known as Commitment and Consistency).

 It’s all about people, and ultimately as social beings, we is our ultimate why.